 Soyuz launches military payload

-Russian military personnel in Plesetsk launched a second satellite in three days.
-A Soyuz-2-1b rocket lifted off on Dec.
-1, 2022, likely carrying a semi-classified payload known as Lotos-S1 or 14F145.
-It is the seventh addition to the Liana constellation performing electronic intelligence from space for the Russian armed forces.
-The launch came just three days after the delivery of a GLONASS satellite from a nearby pad on November 28.
+Russian military personnel in Plesetsk launched a classified payload.
+A Soyuz-2-1b rocket lifted off on Oct.
+27, 2023, likely carrying a semi-classified payload known as Lotos-S1 or 14F145.
+It is the eighth addition to the Liana constellation performing electronic intelligence from space for the Russian armed forces.

 Preparations for launch